 Easy, delicious, and less than 1g net carbs per serving!
 These Keto Buffalo Chicken Meatballs are a healthy appetizer that’s almost too good to be true!
-Once you try them you’ll know why they are one of our most popular keto recipes ever!
+Tangy and spicy and super satisfying!

 Buffalo Chicken Keto Meatballs